Wiibuntu/Ubuntu-16.04-Wii/README.md

 Gumboots Options are a little different then shown (Image is for Ubuntu 14) But it will still boot to the Stable kernel by itself after 30 seconds.

 You will see 2 Kernel 4's and one labeled broken.
 THEY ARE THE SAME!
-One was compiled with Devkitpro PPC Compiler (Broken) and the other with the standard PPC GCC compiler.
+One was compiled with Devkitpro PPC Compiler and the other with the standard PPC GCC compiler (Broken).

 # Login

 user- ubuntu

 pass- ubuntu